 trying to get in symbiosis with the objects. it’s not about dictating my will to the objects - it’s about following the objects. the focus is more on the body and not only on the air-architecture created in the outside. the objects affect the body and vice versa. looking for places to throw/catch which are deforming the body and using this deformation for future movements and throws. playing with strange rhythms and contradictions. breaking the fragility which is inherent in classical juggling. deleting the concept of „dropping“. the body of the juggler needs to be soft and permeable and has to go (in improvisations) in unknown territories. using partner juggling (jamming) as a research tool, where you are required to listen to your partner and simultaneously be open to the outside.

-through this period of experimentation i finally came closer to the stage and i was more able to perform my personal way of juggling. i was entering the world of circus. trying to do the split between an artistic approach while also pleasing the traditional bookers (the audience was never the problem). this was an important time because i learned to perform, but after some years i could not continue. it became like an „assembly-line work“, the whole atmosphere was (for my taste) too entertaining and unidimensional.
+through this period of experimentation i finally came closer to the stage and i was more able to perform my personal way of juggling. i was entering the world of circus. trying to do the split between an artistic approach while also pleasing the traditional bookers (the audience was never the problem). this was an important time because i learned to perform, but after some years i could not continue. it became like an „assembly-line work“. i felt something was missing.

 all these projects made me think much more about choreographic and dramaturgical skills. also my juggling changed - it was no longer enough to simply feel the flow and be almost magically at one with the objects, something more wanted to be expressed. there was a shift from „organic juggling“ to „existential juggling“.

 the main question is: we are moving, but what is moving us? this kind of approach works with pictures, words, subtexts, emotions, atmospheres and by letting them work inside us, we are moved by them. it’s about using the skill as a metaphor to communicate something. therefore the use of the objects become more existential, because everything we do refers to something else.